GabrielByte/Bin_Hex_Oct_Calculator/README.md

 # Bin_Hex_Oct_Calculator
-    This is a Binary, Hexadecimal, and Octal calculate.
+    This is a Binary, Hexadecimal, and Octal calculator.
     And what it basically does is get a decimal number
     and convert it to Bin, Hex, or Oct.